-Jack leads a band of colorful collaborators to investigate and solve the crisis, including the flamboyant inventor of anti-gravity Brian Medlock and his equally elderly and ridiculous nemesis.
-As the potential cause is uncovered, we find that it’s more than just these aged inventors and their technologies pitted against each other.
-At its center is a more profound tension between math and observation.
-Between fate and free will.
-Between the timeless Fabric, which binds us all, and what is God.
+Jack leads the incident response team to investigate and solve the crisis, including the genius Director of Transportation Technology Olivia Martorana, as well as 95 year-old Medlock and his nemesis Zhang Wang.
+As the potential cause of the crisis is uncovered, we find that it’s more than just these aged inventors and their technologies pitted against each other.
+It is a more profound tension between math and observation, between fate and free will, and between the timeless Fabric which binds us all and … God.
 The clock is ticking.
 The aerial grid will reset and Erik will fall to his death if Jack doesn’t solve the crisis in time.

-TAMING THE PERILOUS SKIES is a work-in-progress hard science fiction novel anticipated to weigh in at ~100,000 words that arose from my passion for inventive science and technology.
+TAMING THE PERILOUS SKIES is a hard science fiction novel.
+It arose from my personal passion for inventive science and technology.
 It combines a level of detail and humor seen similar to The Martian with the suspense of a thriller-mystery akin to Dan Brown’s Origin.
 Like Medlock, I am a mildly flamboyant gay inventor who loves nothing more than bringing crazy scientific and technological ideas to life with great fanfare.

 Taking place a year after The Fall of 2076, acclaimed science biographer Sagan Franklin interviews Brian Medlock whose invention of anti-gravity saved the planet but also made the tragedy possible.
 As we journey through Medlock’s history of discovery and invention, we gain insights into the human toll that invention can bring.
 We also learn that Sagan’s motivations for the interview are personal, and her discoveries could be profound.
 She doesn’t have much time.
 With Medlock’s advanced age and failing health, his death is scheduled for the next day.
 This will be his final interview.